Snowflake

 Event data table

-This table will capture a user's action; it will help answer the question, “what has a user done on your product, and when.”
+This table will capture a user's action; it will help answer the question, “What has a user done on your product, and when.”

 Rows